19 and a half years, they still don't trust me to execute the programming format.

 Well, here is the dirty little secret, folks.

-The redistributionists today are the trial lawyers, the Breck girls' biggest contributors.
+The redistributionists today are the trial lawyers, the Brett girls' biggest contributors, not to be confused with special interests, you see.

-Uh that's how Edwards made the money to afford his twenty thousand square foot house.
+That's how Edwards made the money to afford his 20,000 square foot house, buy the land across the street.

 You may not remember this, but I will remind you.

-There's a guy living across the street from Edward's $20,000 mansion plus his gym and his swimming pool, who knows what else is in there, and all the acreage and the trees he cut down to give himself a view from the 20,000 square foot house.
+And all the acreage and the trees he cut down to give himself a view from the 20,000 square foot house.

 And across the street is a shack.

-And it's lived in or was lived in by a gun toting Republican who doesn't like Edwards.
+And it's lived in or was lived in by a gun-toting Republican who doesn't like Edwards.

 And Mrs. Edwards said she didn't like living this close to a guy like that that had guns and lived in a shack.